Jonathan Bermúdez

-Jonathan Alberto Bermúdez (born October 16, 1995) is a Puerto Rican professional baseball pitcher who is a free agent.
+Jonathan Alberto Bermúdez (born October 16, 1995) is a Puerto Rican professional baseball pitcher for El Águila de Veracruz of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Miami Marlins, and in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys.

 Career

 Bermúdez was born in Coamo, Puerto Rico.
 He played college baseball at Saint Leo University and Southeastern University.
 In 2018 pitching for Southeastern he was 15–2 with a 1.95 ERA in 110.2 innings, and led the Sun Conference with 153 strikeouts.

 Houston Astros

-Bermúdez was drafted by the Houston Astros in the 23rd round, 702nd overall, of the 2018 Major League Baseball Draft.
+Bermúdez was drafted by the Houston Astros in the 23rd round, 702nd overall, of the 2018 Major League Baseball draft.
 He made his professional debut with the rookie-level Gulf Coast Astros.

 He split the 2019 season between the Single-A Quad Cities River Bandits and the Double-A Corpus Christi Hooks, posting a combined 6-3 record and 3.71 ERA with 93 strikeouts in 77.2 innings pitched.
 Bermúdez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He spent the 2021 season split between Corpus Christi and the Triple-A Sugar Land Skeeters, logging a cumulative 5-6 record and 3.24 ERA with 146 strikeouts in 111.0 innings pitched.

 On November 19, 2021, the Astros added Bermúdez to their 40-man roster to protect him from the Rule 5 draft.
 He began the season with the Triple-A Sugar Land Space Cowboys, struggling to a 2-4 record and 8.96 ERA with 65 strikeouts in 67.1 innings pitched.
 On August 20, 2022, Bermúdez was designated for assignment by Houston following the promotion of David Hensley.